 - What practices have you developed that are working well for you in the context of working remotely?

 - What have you missed about not seeing people in person?

 We’re working on the principle that when you’re caught up in something, it can be difficult to see the wood from the trees.
 So the next few minutes are a chance to slow down, shut out the busy world around you, and think.

 Please spend about 20 to 30 minutes on the following task, for which you’ll need a blank sheet of paper and some pens, coloured ones if possible.
-After the activity, we’ll point you to some reading and viewing that will take no more than 30 minutes, and which will prepare you for our first online group discussion on Friday 6 November.
+After the activity, we’ll point you to some reading and viewing that will take no more than 30 minutes, and which will prepare you for our first online group discussion.